 What is an Apprenticeship?

-An apprenticeship is a job that give you the chance to earn a wage while also earning a qualification in your chosen subject area.
+An apprenticeship is a job that gives you the chance to earn a wage while also earning a qualification in your chosen subject area.

 Apprentices typically spend 80% of their time in the workplace, learning the practical skills and knowledge they need to do the job, and the other 20% of their time at college or university learning more about their industry.
 Assessment is usually a mix of written assignments, practical assessments and the submission of a portfolio, which is a collection of evidence to showcase your skills in a particular industry.